WerJJJ/rsschool-cv/cv.md

 7. __Education:__
   *I am a 3th-year student of the Faculty of Information Technology and Management BSUIR, and my speciality is automated information processing systems.*
 8. __English:__
   *My English level is between A2 and B1.
-I began to study English from the 3th grade of the school.*
+I began to study English from the third grade of the school.*